LeoBlanchette/articles/conquering_pornography/README.md

 > **2 Kings 9:30 (KJV)** > *“And when Jehu was come to Jezreel, Jezebel heard of it; and she painted her face, and tired her head, and looked out at a window.”*

 This symbolic act wasn’t just vanity—it was a form of manipulation, a last attempt at control through allure.
-In the biblical imagination, painting the eyes becomes a ritual of rebellion, a performance of false power.
+In the biblical patterns, painting the eyes becomes a ritual of rebellion, a performance of false power.

 > **Revelation 2:20 (KJV)** > *"Notwithstanding I have a few things against thee, because thou sufferest that woman Jezebel, which calleth herself a prophetess, to teach and to seduce my servants to commit fornication, and to eat things sacrificed unto idols."*